 Ingredients

-• 1 jalapeno pepper, sliced in half length wise (optional)
+- 1 jalapeno pepper, seeded, and sliced in half length wise (optional)

-• 2 cups/453 g cooked chickpeas (canned chickpeas are fine, drained and rinsed)
+- 2 cups cooked chickpeas, canned chickpeas are fine, drained and rinsed

 Instructions

-1. Preheat oven to 450 degrees F (skip this part if using jarred roasted red peppers and jalapeno. see note below)
+- Preheat oven to 450°F (skip this part if using jarred roasted red peppers and jalapeno.

-2. Place the red bell pepper strips and jalapeno in a small baking dish or cast iron pan.
+- Roast the peppers: Place the red bell pepper strips and jalapeno in a small baking dish or cast-iron skillet.
 Drizzle generously with olive oil.
-Bake in heated oven for 15 to 20 minutes or until tender and well-charred (check part-way and turn peppers over as needed.)
+Bake in a heated oven for 15 to 20 minutes or until tender and well-charred (turn peppers over halfway through).
 Remove from oven and let cool.
 Drain from oil.

-3. In the large bowl of a food processor fitted with a blade, add the roasted bell peppers and jalapeno along with the chickpeas, garlic, tahini, sumac, smoked paprika, and lemon juice (do not add pine nuts yet.)
+- Blend.
+In the bowl of a fitted with an S-blade, add the roasted bell pepper strips from one bell pepper and jalapeno along with the chickpeas, garlic, tahini, sumac, smoked paprika, and lemon juice.
 Drizzle a little extra virgin olive oil.
 Run the processor until you reach the desired creamy paste consistency.
-Test and adjust seasoning,if needed.
+Test and adjust seasoning, if needed.
 Run the processor again to combine.

 Notes